 - Right to be forgotten.
 You may terminate your account with us at any time by contacting our support team.
 All personal data associated with your account will be deleted.

 - Right to rectification.
 You may update your account at any time via the Direct Mail account control panel.
 To access the control panel, choose Direct Mail > Direct Mail Account from the menu bar at the top of your screen.
 You may also contact our support team to rectify any information related to your account.

 - Right to data portability.
 We will provide you with a machine-readable copy of your account data at any time.

 - Right to object.
 You may unsubscribe from any of our newsletters at any time by using the unsubscribe link included in the footer.

-In addition, we are finalizing compliance to the cross-border Privacy Shield framework, which the European Commission recognizes as providing adequate privacy protections for EU citizens.
-When finalized, you can rely on our participation in the Privacy Shield framework as your legal basis for using Direct Mail for the processing of personal data.
+In addition, we are active participants in the cross-border Privacy Shield framework, which the European Commission recognizes as providing adequate privacy protections for EU citizens.
+You can rely on our participation in the Privacy Shield framework as your legal basis for using Direct Mail for the processing of personal data.